-Sales of Remicade, a treatment for inflammatory diseases (marketed by the Company in Europe, Russia and Turkey), were \$229 million in the first quarter of 2017, a decline of 34% compared with the first quarter of 2016.
-Foreign exchange unfavorably affected sales performance by 3% in the first quarter of 2017.
+Sales of Remicade, a treatment for inflammatory diseases (marketed by the Company in Europe, Russia and Turkey), were \$208 million in the second quarter of 2017 and \$437 million in the first six months of 2017, declines of 39% and 37%, respectively, compared with the same periods of 2016.
+Foreign exchange unfavorably affected sales performance by 3% in both the second quarter and first six months of 2017.
 The Company lost market exclusivity for Remicade in major European markets in 2015 and no longer has market exclusivity in any of its marketing territories.
 The Company is experiencing pricing and volume declines in these markets as a result of biosimilar competition and expects the declines to continue.